Technology Resources

 ---|---|---|

-Internet Computers | Internet computers are available at every library location (except the Bookmobile).
+Internet computers | Internet computers are available at every library location (except the Bookmobile).
 They may be accessed with a valid Guelph Public Library card or with a guest pass.
 Use a computer for 60 minutes at a library branch or for as long as you need at the Main Library.
 These computers have Microsoft Office 2019, USB slots, and the ability to print. | N/A |

-Accessible Computers | Screen magnification, text narration, and an on-screen keyboard are available on all public computers.
+Accessible computers | Screen magnification, text narration, and an on-screen keyboard are available on all public computers.
 There is a large print keyboard and trackball mouse available for use at each library location.
-Accessed with a valid Guelph Public Library card or with a guest pass.
-Alternate formats are available upon request in accordance with the Accessibility for Ontarians with Disabilities Act by contacting Library Communications at 519-824-6220 extension 239 or by email.
-You may also submit the Alternative Formats and Communication Supports Request Form.
-We will work together with you to best meet your needs as soon as possible. |
+Accessed with a valid Guelph Public Library card or with a guest pass. | N/A |

-Laptop and Tablet Loan | Devices can be checked out at the Circulation desk with a valid Guelph Public Library card.
+Laptop and tablet loan | Devices can be checked out at the Circulation desk at the Main Library with a valid Guelph Public Library card.
 In-library use only. | Two hours |

-Wi-Fi Enabled Tablets | You may borrow a Wi-Fi enabled Samsung Galaxy Tab A. Tablets may be used as hotspots to connect multiple devices to the Internet.
+Wi-Fi enabled tablets | You may borrow a Wi-Fi enabled Samsung Galaxy Tab A. Tablets may be used as hotspots to connect multiple devices to the Internet.
 You are required to have a Guelph Public Library card and photo I.D. to borrow a Wi-Fi enabled tablet. | One week |

-Chromebook Loan | Chromebooks are available for loan to Upper Grand District School Board students with a valid Guelph Public Library card. | One week |
+Chromebook loan | Chromebooks are available for loan to Upper Grand District School Board students with a valid Guelph Public Library card. | One week |

 Resource | Description |